nafizjiwa/REACT-Router/README.md

 ##### Navigate to Different site  `"/list?order=ASC"`

       import { useNavigate, createSearchParams } from 'react-router-dom';
             // get navigate function
       const navigate = useNavigate();

+      //Define an object:
-      //Define an object where the key is is the query parameter name and value is query parameter value const searchQueryParams = {
+      const searchQueryParams = {
         order: 'ASC'
+        The object is a key: value pair
+        Query Parameter Name: Query Parameter "Value"
       }
-      // use createSearchParams which takes an object and transforms it to a query string of the form order=ASC const searchQueryString = createSearchParams(searchQueryParams);
+      // use createSearchParams it akes an object --> transforms to query string (form order=ASC) const searchQueryString = createSearchParams(searchQueryParams);
-      //call navigate:
+      //Then call navigate:
-      //pass in an object with
+      //Pass in object with
             //1.
-Pathname indicating that path to navigate & 2.
-Search indicating the query parameters to append to path navigate({
+Pathname: which path to navigate AND
+            //2.
+Search:  the query parameters to append to path navigate({
                     pathname:'/list',
                     search: `?${searchQueryString}`
                   })

 TO CREATE ROUTES: